awslabs/aws-sdk-swift/reference/0.x/AWSIoT/IotClient.md

 ### `deleteCertificate(input:completion:)`

 Deletes the specified certificate.
 A certificate cannot be deleted if it has a policy or IoT thing attached to it or if its status is set to ACTIVE.
-To delete a certificate, first use the DetachPolicy action to detach all policies.
-Next, use the UpdateCertificate action to set the certificate to the INACTIVE status.
-Requires permission to access the <a href="https:​//docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions">DeleteCertificate action.
+To delete a certificate, first use the \[DetachPolicy\] action to detach all policies.
+Next, use the \[UpdateCertificate\] action to set the certificate to the INACTIVE status.
+Requires permission to access the [DeleteCertificate](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions) action.

 ``` swift
 public func deleteCertificate(input: DeleteCertificateInput, completion: @escaping (ClientRuntime.SdkResult<DeleteCertificateOutputResponse, DeleteCertificateOutputError>) -> Void)